ABHAY-100/meco-mvp/README.md

 ## Status

 This project is actively evolving.
-Follow our progress and learn more at the [meco repository](https://github.com/ABHAY-100/meco).
+More details can be found at the [meco repository](https://github.com/ABHAY-100/meco).

 <br/>